Éder Sciola

-Éder Sciola Santana (22 September 1985) is a Brazilian football player who plays as a right midfielder or right defender for São Bento.
+Éder Sciola Santana (22 September 1985) is a Brazilian former football player who played as a right midfielder or right-back for São Bento.
 He became known nationally in Brazil when his contract with São Paulo FC was terminated after trying to enter the club's accommodation with call girls.

 Career

 Started playing as a right back for Grêmio Barueri in 2003.
 In 2005 he was negotiated with Fluminense, where failed to consolidate in the team.
 Also passed through Inter de Limeira and Noroeste de Bauru after that.

 In February 2008, he was loaned to São Paulo until the end of the year.
 However, his contract was terminated on September 29, after the unusual event listed above.
 Even so, he is considered by the club as the Brazilian champion of that year.

 After going through other teams without success, in 2011, moved to Ituano to compete in the Campeonato Paulista.
 Drew the attention of Gil Vicente, from Portugal, where he played for 37 opportunities.
-The club where he stood out the most was in Brasil de Pelotas, on the Campeonato Brasileiro Série B.
+The club where he stood out the most was in Brasil de Pelotas, on the Campeonato Brasileiro Série B. His last clubs were Guarani and São Bento.